KING ST X DYLAN BOLGER

 “I think it comes back to how I grew up.
 Thinking about being a First Nations person, growing up in urban Australia and understanding where do I belong and how do I fit in?
 Looking at the places around me and not recognising myself culturally…The reason why I like to do public art is I like being able to have that little piece of that First Nations culture that I can visibly see, that's part of my identity in everyday spaces”

-“I've always had a strange relationship with this.
-I like to make work for myself first and foremost and then allow people to receive it however they receive it.
+“ I like to make work for myself first and foremost and then allow people to receive it however they receive it.
 I know why I do certain things in these works, but I'm not going to tell people how they need to receive it.
 I kind of want people to engage and find their own stories, narratives and connections.”